fork-tongue/observ/README.md

 * `func = observ.computed(func)`

 Define computed state with functions and recompute lazily.
-Returns a caching copy of the function which only recomputes the output if any of the state it depends on becomes dirty.
+Returns a wrapped copy of the function which only recomputes the output if any of the state it depends on becomes dirty.
 Can be used as a function decorator.

 ## Quick start and example